 - A relation schema R is in BCNF if:

 - It is in 1NF

 - Every determinant X is a candidate key.

-- The difference between BCNF and 3NF is that in BCNF, a prime attribute A in R can not be FFD of a non-key (or non-prime) determinant X. Therefore BCNF is a more strict condition.
+- The difference between BCNF and 3NF is that in BCNF, a prime attribute can not be FFD of a non-key (or non-prime) attribute or of a prime attribute (i.e. a partial key).
+Therefore BCNF is a more strict condition.